 In the context of business, Ikigai is becoming increasingly relevant.

-his concept is not just about personal well-being but also about fostering a work environment that promotes engagement, productivity, and innovation.
+This concept concerns personal well-being and fostering a work environment that promotes engagement, productivity, and innovation.

 Understanding Ikigai in Business